Skip to main content

 Microsoft 365

 Outlook, OneDrive, SharePoint.
-Firm email and shared documents become searchable by the brain.
+Firm email and shared documents become searchable.

 Google Workspace

 Gmail and Google Drive.
-Customer comms and shared docs flow into the brain.
+Customer comms and shared docs flow into cf0.

 Slack